Asau176/Asau176/README.md

 With hands-on experience in both wet-lab and computational research settings, I'm motivated to translate complex data into meaningful insights that support healthcare, pharmaceutical, and biotech decision making.
 Currently my strengths lie in Rstudio, followed by confidence in basic programming skills within Python.

-I'm seeking challenging analytical work within a team that values integrity, creativity, and taking the initiative.
+I'm currently seeking challenging analytical work in the healthcare, pharmaceutical, and biotechnology realm.
+My ideal team would value integrity, creativity, and taking the initiative.
 If you have questions about my work or would like to see if I'm a fit for your team, don't hesitate to reach out!
 I'd love the opportunity to meet.
 <!--